greg0ire/git_template/README.md

 ### Sismo hook

-This hook makes [Sismo](http://sismo.sensiolabs.org/) run each time you commit.
+The post-commit hook makes [Sismo](http://sismo.sensiolabs.org/) run each time you commit.
+The post-update hook is useful if you're developing a library that you integrate into n projects, and you don't want to create n sismo projects.
+Just setup one bare repository, and push to it from your n projects.

 ### Doctrine hook